PermafrostDiscoveryGateway/viz-staging/README.md

 ## Development

-Build and test using poetry and pytest.
+Build and test using standard Python tools.

-- To build, run `poetry build`
 - To test, run `pytest` from the root of the package directory
+- To format code, run `black .`
 - VS Code configuration is setup to configure tests as well

 ## License